ecmwf/climetlab/docs/guide/sources.rst

 .. _data-sources:

-Data Sources
+Data sources
 ============

-TODO: Explain what are data sources.
+TODO: Explain what are Data sources.
 List the built-in ones.

 .. code-block:: python